da-luce/ghostow/README.md

 # gostow

-gostow is a modern replacement for GNU Stow, built in Go, with additional features.
+gostow is a modern alternative to [GNU Stow](https://www.gnu.org/software/stow/), built in Go, with additional features.

 Much like with stow, there are two primary directories involved: